 - Clean the Chain.
 To ensure that the newly attached chain will roll longer, you must thoroughly clean the derailleur.
 You can use a rag with degreaser to clean the rear and front derailleurs.
 If you do not have a degreaser, you can use isopropyl alcohol or paint thinner as alternatives.

 - Time to Remove the Old Chain.
 You can do this by squeezing both ends of the master link inward until the pin detaches from its slots.

 If you are asking “how to change a bike chain without a chain tool?”
 Do not worry because you can do this by just using your bare hands.

 Remember to follow these guides so that it will be easier for you to fit the new chain.
 Also, these steps will make the next chain attachment faster and safer.

-4 Tips on How to Determine if the Chain Needs a Replacement
+How to Determine if a Bike Chain Needs to be Replaced?

 Not everyone knows the appropriate time to replace a bike’s chain.
 Some bikers do not even know the signs of a poor chain.
 Just consider the following ways of assessing the chain’s status.